C-Chads/tinygl/README.md

 This function can be added to display lists as glPlotPixel calls, the text is not saved in a display list.

+Is capable of rendering the entire 8 bit latin extended character set (7 bit ascii plus characters 0xa0 and onward...)

+You can check how to embed non-standard characters in your strings in the gears demo.

 Draws a pre-made 8x8 font to the screen.
 You can change its displayed size with...

 ### glTextSize(GLTEXTSIZE mode)